gatsbyjs/gatsby/docs/contributing/code-contributions.md

   - Note: If you plan to modify packages that are exported from `gatsby` directly, you need to either add those manually to your test sites so that they are listed in `package.json` (e.g. `yarn add gatsby-link`), or specify them explicitly with `gatsby-dev --packages gatsby-link`).

 - If you've recently run `gatsby-dev` your `node_modules` will be out of sync with current published packages.
-In order to undo this, you can remove the `node_modules` directory or run:
+In order to undo this, you can remove the `node_modules` directory, revert any changes to `package.json` and lockfiles, and reinstall modules with `npm install` or `yarn install` .
+Alternatively, you can run:

 ```shell
 git checkout package.json; yarn --force